stevebrownlee/react-step-by-step/README.md

 ## Running the API

+Right now, the JSON file for the API only exists in the codebase for release 6.0 and later.
+Therefore, I suggest that you copy the file to another directory on your system and follow the steps below after that is done.
+Otherwise, when you checkout tag 1-5, the API will no longer work.

+My bad.
+I should have thought of that when I committed release tag 1.0.

 ### Hotel Setup

 If you have [Hotel](https://github.com/typicode/hotel) installed, follow these steps.

-1. Run the following command from the `api` directory.
+1. Run the following command from the directory containing the JSON file.
     ```
     hotel add 'json-server -p $PORT -w kennel.json' --out kennel.log --port 5002 --name 'react-step-by-step'
     ```